Compare Airfares for Flights to Japan

 Where is the best place to stay or visit in Tokyo?

-Shibuya and Shinjuku places recommended for easy to access to anywhere.
-There are also many eating places and restaurants with all kinds of cuisines for dining options.
+Tokyo's major districts of Shibuya and Shinjuku are both recommended for easy to access to the city's top attractions.
+There are also countless restaurants and popular places to eat in these neighborhoods.
 Trains operate till late hours and direct buses from Shinjuku can easily take you to Mount Fuji.
 Remember to visit the Imperial Palace while in Tokyo too; one of Japan’s most famous landmarks with its beautiful parks, walls and moats.
 Book your air ticket to Japan and you will can start clicking your cameras for the most memorable pictures.

 What is illegal in Japan?